William Penn is getting a makeover.

 It has been 10 years since the sculpture's last conservation treatment.
 Prior to that, it underwent makeovers in 1987 and 1996, according to the Office of Arts, Culture and the Creative Economy.

 The statue, created in 1892 by the sculptor Alexander Milne Calder, is fitted together in 47 sections with 1,402 bolts, located 500 feet above the street, and weighs more than 53,000 pounds.
 It is the largest sculpture atop any building in the world.

 The conservation project had been scheduled for the fall but encountered some administrative delays.
 It also was postponed until after the NFL Draft so scaffolding would not interfere with video and photos of the City Hall, said Margot Berg, the city's public art director.

 And there were weather issues.

-"It is really weather dependent, said Berg.
+"It is really weather dependent," Berg said.
 "You can't do it when it is too cold or too hot."

-The installation of the scaffolding needed for the project should be completed on Wednesday, said Berg.
-After that crews from Moorland Studios of Stockton, N.J., will begin the process.
+The installation of the scaffolding needed for the project should be completed on Wednesday, Berg said.
+After that, crews from Moorland Studios of Stockton, N.J., will begin the process.

-A low pressure water treatment, specialized soap and brushes will be used to remove the dirt and corrosion and address damage caused by atmospheric pollutants, winds, and — of course — of bird poop, Berg said.
+A low-pressure water treatment and specialized soap and brushes will be used to remove the dirt and corrosion and address damage caused by atmospheric pollutants, winds, and — of course — bird poop, Berg said.

 The surface of the statue has tiny pits that were caused by the casting at the foundry, Tacony Iron Works, Berg said.